samuelgozi/html5-srt-support/README.md

 let videoElement = document.getElementsByTagName('video')[0];
 ```

-2: Import and pass it the video element
+2: Import the module and pass it the Video Element.
 ```javascript
 let videoElement = document.getElementsByTagName('video')[0],
     srtSupport = require('srtsupport')(videoElement);
 ```
 ***Important note:*** This is an Asynchronous process, so if you want to preform an action after its done, you can pass
-a callback as the second argument, however, this is optional.
+a callback as the second argument, however it is optional.

 3: Initialize it.
 ```javascript